 Following Jon's departure, Chris, Mike and Richard spent a year 'writing new material' before they happened upon a new bassist and talented all round musician, Luke Nathan (who also happened to own a lot of gear!).
 Since then, The Free Radicals have gone from strength to strength, establishing a regular slot at local festivals and playing at a variety of pubs in Surrey and Sussex.
-They have added a few of their own compositions to their reportoire of songs, jigs and reels, and are working on a new album 'Hidden In The Alder' to be released in 2017.
+They have added a few of their own compositions to their reportoire of songs, jigs and reels, and are working on a new album 'Hidden In The Alder' to be released in early 2019.

 Having given up trying to become famous a long time ago, the band just want to enjoy themselves, not screw up (that is why we all have such serious expressions on stage), and give the audience a great time!